-Company rype of acquisition Date of acquisition voting rights Helix Investments Limited, Jersey Purchase 15 Nov 2021 100%
+Company acquisition acquisition voting rights Helix Investments Limited, Jersey Purchase 15 Nov 2021 100%

 The purchase price amounted to €242.8m (£206.8m).
 The consideration was transferred in the form of cash.
 On completion a loan advanced by the seller and held by Helix Investments Limited of €45.0m (£38.3m) was also repaid in cash.